Revive Financial

 Some pre-insolvency advisors may make unrealistic promises or charge high fees for their services, which can create more problems for you rather than solving them.

-In some cases, pre-insolvency advisors may encourage drastic measures, such as transferring assets or entering into debt agreements that may not be in your best interests.
+In some cases, pre-insolvency advisors may encourage drastic measures, such as transferring assets or entering into Part IX (9) Debt Agreements that may not be in your best interests.
 This can lead to further financial difficulties down the line and may ultimately result in bankruptcy or insolvency, despite their initial intentions.

 Some pre-insolvency advisors can be illegal phoenix operators.
 This means they advise struggling businesses to transfer assets out of their company into a new company for less than the market value before winding up the original company.